codebysamarth/learn-nodejs/Server/server_explanation.md

 # Explanation of `server.js`

-This document explains the `server.js` file in detail, breaking down each part of the code to help you understand its purpose and functionality.
-This will serve as a reference for you in the future.
+This document explains the `server.js` file in detail, breaking down each part of the code to help to understand its purpose and functionality.
+This will serve as a reference in the future.

 ---